vsuaste/server-graphql-sequelize/README.md

 ## Environment Variables

+Create a `.env` file with your desired environment variables.

 ### Mandatory
 * `ALLOW_ORIGIN` - Sets the `Access-Control-Allow-Origin` header to the specified value.
 * `JWT_SECRET` - The secret string used to sign authorization tokens.